Undergraduate Microbiology Prize

 Nominations for the 2020 Prize are now closed.

-Nominations for the 2021 Prize will open in June next year.
+The next round of nominations will open in June 2021.
 Further details about the nomination process will be made available at this time.

 The Prize packs will be sent to successful universities at the end of September.

-The nominator is responsible to informing the student of their prize and presenting them with their certificate.
+The nominator is responsible for informing the student of their prize and presenting them with their certificate.

 The Society will contact students with the offer of free membership in late-September.